mathjax/MathJax-docs/upgrading/whats-new-4.0/input.rst

 easier to change the number pattern to include other formats, like Persian numerals, for example.

-Similarlty, a new :data:`tex.initialLetter` pattern has been added that is used to trigger when the the identifier pattern is used.
+Similarly, a new :data:`tex.initialLetter` pattern has been added that is used to trigger when the the identifier pattern is used.
 This make using accented characters or other non-Latin characters for multi-letter identifiers easier to configure.